gvwilson/thirdbit/src/fiction/iffy/1/index.md

 She bent over and threw up.
 *Please let none o' them be Honesty,* she thought desperately.

 "Y'aright?"
-Edson asked as she straightened up.
+Benício asked as she straightened up.

 "No!
 No, I'm not affin' aright!"